Rules FAQ

 Incorrect callsign - loss of that QSO plus an additional penalty of the point value of the QSO

-Not in Log - loss of that QSO plus a penalty of 2x the point value of the QSO
+Not in Log - loss of that QSO plus an additional penalty of the point value of the QSO

 Incorrect serial number (number in log does not match the number sent by the other station) - loss of that QSO